Explore 20 journal writing topics that can help you start a healthy journaling habit.

 7. What Superpower Would You Choose, and Why?

-This is a creative prompt that requires a little bit of self-reflection, but it is a fun and less serious journal topic idea, too.
-It gives you the chance to think about a fantasy world where you could have a superpower, then express your creativity in your journal about what you would do with that power.
+This creative prompt requires a little self-reflection, but it is a fun and less serious journal topic idea, too.
+It allows you to think about a fantasy world where you could have a superpower, then express your creativity in your journal about what you would do with that power.

 8. What Would You Change About Yourself or Your Life?

 Here is another journal prompt that is a little self-reflective in nature.
-Describe what you would change about yourself if you had the opportunity, or what life circumstances you’d change if you could.
-If you discover this is something you could change, consider writing out some steps to take to change it.
+Describe what you would change about yourself if you had the opportunity or what life circumstances you could change.
+If you discover this is something you could change, consider writing out some steps to take.

-On one hand, this journal idea gives you the chance to explore a fantasy where you can change something about your life that is not changeable.
-On the other hand, it can give you the chance to reflect on a change you actually can make, and that might fuel your desire to make the change.
+On the one hand, this journal idea allows you to explore a fantasy where you can change something that is not changeable about your life.
+On the other hand, it can give you a chance to reflect on a change you can make, which might fuel your desire to make the change.

 For many people, middle school is a challenging time in life.
 The hormonal changes, friendship struggles, questions of identity, and more challenging academics make life challenging.
-Consider your own middle school years, and discuss a time when you faced an embarrassing or challenging situation.
+Consider your middle school years, and discuss when you faced an embarrassing or challenging situation.

 Write about this event and how you felt at the time.
 Use vivid details to capture the feelings and emotions you faced.
 Then, discuss the life lessons you have learned from that scenario that help you as an adult.
 Remember, though middle school events seem life-altering to a junior high student, they often teach us about character and people, and those lessons help us as adults.